Decentralised Sanitation Systems

 - ensuring that facilities have sustainable sources of financing, such as from the sale of compost and recyclables, and monthly fees collected from participating households.

 This innovative approach to providing decentralised solutions for waste management ensures sustainable functionality, even under difficult conditions.
 DESWAM not only contributes to a cleaner environment and improved public health, but also provides jobs and strengthens local development.

 Reducing the amount of waste by closing the material and nutrient cycles—together with local community members, the municipality and the private sector

 Our Indonesian solid waste management projects—KIPRAH (Kita Pro Sampah is Indonesian for “We pro Waste”) VER (Voluntary Emission Reduction)—have been registered and verified as the first community-based composting projects worldwide under the Gold Standard scheme.
 Operated by community-based organisations, KIPRAH VER projects apply an innovative aerobic composting method that contributes to the reduction of greenhouse gas emissions.

-Working with the German NGO atmosfair, BORDA in Indonesia was certified to the CDM (Clean Development Mechanism) Gold Standard in 2014.
-The aerobic composting of organic household waste combined with reducing the amount of waste aims to reduce climate-harming methane emissions.
+Developed with our Indonesian partners BEST and LPTP, KIPRAH VER was certified to the CDM (Clean Development Mechanism) Gold Standard in 2014.
+The aerobic composting of organic household waste, combined with reducing the amount of waste, aims to reduce climate-harming methane emissions.

-Our atmosfair-supported project with 15 recycling centres offsets the emissions of 5,000 tonnes of CO2 equivalents per year.
+Through its 19 recycling centres and a partnership with German NGO atmosfair, KIPRAH VER offsets the emissions of 5,000 tonnes of CO2 equivalents per year.